huaweicloud/terraform-provider-huaweicloud/website/docs/r/dcs_instance_v1.html.markdown

 * `description` - (Optional) Indicates the description of an instance.
 It is a character string containing not more than 1024 characters.

-* `engine` - (Optional) Indicates a message engine.
-Options: rabbitmq and kafka.
+* `engine` - (Optional) Indicates a cache engine.
+Options: Redis and Memcached.
 Changing this creates a new instance.

 * `engine_version` - (Optional) Indicates the version of a message engine.